AnotherWorkingNerd/LatentEye/README.md

 - improved speed for thumbnails with progress bar.
 - Thumbnail sorting. defaults to sort by name.
 - EyeSight: all tool bar buttons functional.
 Zoom and zoom reset works.
-- Added Thumbnail refresh. if new files get added to the directory you're looking at, hit refresh.
+- Added Thumbnail refresh.
+If new files get added to the directory you're looking at, hit refresh.

 Some things may still have issues.
 The [KnownIssues](./docs/known_issues.md) have been updated.